Documentation

 • Follow these instructions to download and format a regulation matrix from the YEASTRACT database for use with GRNsight.

-• Starting in v3.0.0, GRNsight reads time series expression data in the form of an adjacency matrix, and displays this data as a node coloring visualization.
+• Starting in v3.0.0, GRNsight reads in time series expression data from worksheets in the Excel workbook, and displays these data as heat maps on individual nodes with one vertical stripe per timepoint.

-• Excel Workbook with names ending with "_expression" are processed as expression time series data.
-The upper-left cell (A1) should contain the text “id”.
+• The upper-left cell (A1) should contain the text “id”.

-• The rest of the first row should contain the names of the transcription factors under test, one transcription factor name per column.
-Transcription factor names must be unique for each column and must be 12 characters or fewer.
+• The rest of the first column should contain the names of the genes, one gene name per column.
+Gene names must be unique for each column and must be 12 characters or fewer.
+These names must be identical to the names contained on the "network" and/or "network_optimized_weights" sheets and in the same order.

-• The values withing the adjancy matrix should represent the expression value of the particular transcription factor at a given time point.
+• Subsequent rows should contain the log2 expression value of that particular gene at the given time point (and replicate, if applicable).
 Blank cells are allowed, indicating the lack of a data point for a particular transcription factor at a given time.

 • Please see Section 2e for more information on how to interpret and manipulate the node coloring visualization.

-• The header should contain “optimization” cell A1 and “value” in cell B1.
+• In brief, the first row should contain the headers should contain “optimization_parameter” in cell A1 and “value” in cell B1.

-• The following optimization parameters can be a list of numbers: “expression_timepoints” and “simulation_timepoints”.
+• The following optimization parameters can be a list of numbers: “expression_timepoints” and “simulation_timepoints”, one number per column to the right starting in column B. The “expression_timepoints” should correspond to the timepoints in the “_log2_expression” sheets.

-This section has instructions for formatting a gene regulation matrix downloaded from YEASTRACT as a .xlsx file in the native GRNsight format.
+This section has instructions for how to format a gene regulation matrix downloaded from YEASTRACT as a .xlsx file in the native GRNsight format.

 • Navigate to Generate Regulation Matrix on the YEASTRACT site.